OasisDEX/oasis-borrow/README.md

 - `COMMIT_SHA` - The value is used together with `SHOW_BUILD_INFO`.
 Main usages is to display a commit in the footer.
 This targets build deployments to staging environments so that the team can see which version the UI reflects.
 The value could be a branch name or specific commit.

-- `API_HOST` - The value is used to construct links based on root domain.

 - `MIXPANEL_ENV` - The value could be either `production` or anything else you'd like to use to denote that it's NOT production.
 The difference is where the events are sent.
 For "development"